douglasgreen/outlines/languages/esperanto/vocabulary.en.md

 * perlo - pearl; bead
 * permesi - to permit; to allow
 * permesilo - licence
+* permesinti - to have allowed
 * permeso - permission
+* perono - platform
 * perpetri - to perpetrate
 * persekuti - to persecute; to prosecute
 * persekutisto - prosecutor
+* persekuto - persecution
 * persiko - peach
 * persisteco - persistence
 * persisti - to persist